joansenent/week-01-coursework/README.md

 You can also look out for other people's repos in the issues.
 Their solutions may help you if you get stuck.

-If you could not succeed with any ofthis, then please email me..
+If you could not succeed with any ofthis, then please email me...

 2. Project Person